-Students who are scored as "fail" or "emergent" on any portion of the CSA, must repeat this portion of the CSA until a score of "competent" or "proficient" is earned during 80% of their assigned CSAs during the semester.
-To meet this standard and demonstrate that a student is ready to practice in this content area, 100% of the scores for each CSA must be "proficient" by the completion of their final semester.
-Students who have not met this standard during their final semester will be required to meet with the Program Director (PD), Coordinator of Clinical Education, and Medical Director during the final week of the student's final semester in the Program.
-The student will be given an opportunity to meet the standard using patient simulation.
-For example, if a student has earned a score of "emergent" on one of the items, they will have an opportunity to repeat the task and earn an acceptable score of "proficient."
-If a student has scored "competent" on the graded tasks, they will have an opportunity to repeat tasks on which they were previously scored to obtain a "proficient" grade.
-Students must meet this Standard to earn the PD's endorsement for the BOC exam.
+Students who earn a score of "fail" or "emergent" on any portion of a CSA, must repeat this portion of the CSA until a score of "competent" or "proficient" is earned during 80% of their assigned CSAs in the semester.
+To meet Standard 34 of CAATE standards and demonstrate that a student is ready to practice in this content area, 100% of the scores for each CSA must be scored as a 3 or "proficient" by the completion of their final semester in the Program.
+Students who have not achieved CAATE Standard 34 during their final semester will be required to meet with the Program Director, Coordinator of Clinical Education (CCE), and/or Medical Director by the midterm and/or final week of the student's final semester in the Program.
+The student will be given an opportunity to meet the standard using a client/patient simulation.
+For example, if a student has earned a score of "emergent" on one of the items, the student will have an opportunity to repeat the task and earn an acceptable score of "proficient."
+If students scored "competent" on the graded tasks, they will have an opportunity to repeat tasks on which they previously scored as "competent" until a "proficient" grade is earned.
+Students must meet CAATE Standard 34 as a requirement for academic progression and to graduate from the Program.
+The CCE will have opportunities to discuss completion or lack of completion of the CSA during midterm meetings.